marigold-dev/gas-station/docs/src/tutorial.md

 Here, we use `postOperations` to submit a batch of operations.
 This batch contains the operation to register the permit and the staking operation.
 When calling the staking contract's `stake` entrypoint, the permit will be revealed and consumed.

 Similar to the minting operation, the Gas Station will respond in a few tens of seconds.

+## Conclusion

+We have some pieces of code allowing a user without any XTZ to mint an NFT and stake it on the contract.
+This is possible thanks to the Gas Station, which relays the transaction by paying the fees.

+Feel free to send us your feedback and comments on this tutorial. 😃